 Bladder > Bladder Problems

-If you have been diagnosed with incontinence problems, you can search the drop down menus below to find out more information about your specific condition or problem.
+If you have been diagnosed with incontinence problems, you can use the drop down menus at the bottom of the page to find out more information about your specific condition or problem.
 If you have not been diagnosed by a health professional, the following questions about your symptoms should help you find the information you are looking for.

 Many of these symptoms can be caused by a condition called Overactive Bladder.

 - Do you have a sudden urge to go to the loo or are unable to hold on and reach the toilet in time?
 You may have Urgency or Urge Incontinence.